Chirinjeev Kathuria: Early life

 Chirinjeev Kathuria was born in New Delhi, India and came with his parents to Chicago, Illinois at the age of eight months.
 Kathuria graduated Valedictorian from Downers Grove North High School.
 He received a Bachelor of Science and Doctorate of Medicine from Brown University and a Master of Business Administration from Stanford University.

 Career

 Businessperson

 Kathuria co-founded American Teleradiology NightHawks Inc., which was acquired in 2005 by NightHawk Radiology Holdings Inc.; the combined company went public on NASDAQ in 2006.
 In 2010 he co-founded New Generation Power International.

 Space exploration

-Kathuria has also been involved in space exploration, and was the Founding Director of Mircorp, the first commercial company to privately launch and fund manned space programs.
+Kathuria has also been involved in space exploration, and was the Founding Director of MirCorp, the first commercial company to privately launch and fund crewed space programs.
 Kathuria also invested in Russia's Mir space station in its final days.
-In 2005, Chirinjeev Kathuria co-founded PlanetSpace, a privately funded Chicago-based rocket and space travel project, which bid for NASA’s Commercial Resupply Services contract with Lockheed Martin, Boeing and Alliant Techsystems.
+In 2005, Chirinjeev Kathuria co-founded PlanetSpace, a privately funded Chicago-based rocket and space travel project, which bid for NASA's Commercial Resupply Services contract with Lockheed Martin, Boeing and Alliant Techsystems.